Chromosomal translocation: Balanced reciprocal translocations

 Reciprocal translocations involve an exchange of material between non-homologous chromosomes.
 Such translocations are usually harmless, as they do not result in a gain or loss of genetic material, as is the case with nonreciprocal translocations.
 This type of translocation is often caused by erroneous repair of double stranded breaks or non-homologous crossing over in meiosis.

 A common balanced reciprocal translocation is the exchange of material between chromosome 11 and 22.
 Individuals with this chromosomal abnormality do not experience any phenotypic effects but are subject to issues with fertility since carriers of balanced reciprocal translocations may create gametes with unbalanced reciprocal or nonreciprocal chromosome translocations.
 The combination of the carrier's gamete with the wild type gamete from the other parent may result in duplication or deletion of genetic material based on segregation of chromosomes during meiosis.
 This can lead to infertility, miscarriages or children with abnormalities.
 Genetic counselling and genetic testing are often offered to families that may carry a translocation.
-A common example of a birth defect that may result from the carrier of the translocation mentioned above is Emanuel Syndrome.
+A common example of a birth defect that may result from the carrier of the translocation mentioned above is Emanuel syndrome.

+Unbalanced reciprocal translocations

 Unbalanced reciprocal translocations are similar to balanced reciprocal translocations in that they involve the exchange of genetic information between two non-homologous chromosomes.
 However, with unbalanced reciprocal translocations, the process results in the duplication or deletion of some genetic material as well.
 Since there is a genetic imbalance, individuals with an unbalanced reciprocal translocation will often exhibit phenotype reflective of the abnormal gene expression.

 Most unbalanced reciprocal translocations are a result of inheritance from a parent with a balanced translocation.
 As mentioned previously, parents with balanced translocations are likely to give birth to children with unbalanced translocations.
 Although less common, unbalanced translocations may form due to errors during gametogenesis or errors in repair of double stranded DNA breaks.